Queer Grace is just one place among many others where you can find resources on LGBTQ life and the Christian faith.

 * Episode 14: A Safe Place for Questions with Dr. Keisha McKenzie

 Kevin Garcia’s A Tiny Revolution is a weekly podcast of conversations with friends working in social justice movements and advocacy organizations.
-A number of his podcasts have focused on sexuality and gender, including:
+A number of his episodes have focused on sexuality and gender.

 The Liturgists is a series of podcasts which discusses different issues in the church; episode 20 features the stories and perspectives on LGBTQ persons and the Church by Donald Miller and J.J.
 Peterson; Matthew Vines; Melissa Greene, Stan Mitchell, and Tabitha from GracePointe; Preston Sprinkle; and Ed Gungor.